pinga-lab/website/README.md

 [![Build Status](https://img.shields.io/travis/pinga-lab/website/master.svg?style=flat-square)](https://travis-ci.org/pinga-lab/website)
 [![Powered by Urubu](https://img.shields.io/badge/powered_by-urubu-blue.svg?style=flat-square)](http://urubu.jandecaluwe.com/)

+## Contributing to this site

+1. Create a **fork** of this repository to your user account (click on the "fork" button on the upper right corner of this page).
+2. Clone your fork to your computer: `git clone https://github.com/USERNAME/website`
+3. Create a new branch to work on: `git checkout -b NAME_OF_MY_BRANCH` (use a name that describes what you are doing)
+4. Make your changes to the files (see below)
+5. Compile the website and see if it works (see below)
+6. When satisfied, mark the files that you wish to commit: `git add FILE1 FILE2 ...`
+7. Make your commit: `git commit -m "Message explaning what I've done"`
+8. Push your changes to Github: `git push -u origin NAME_OF_MY_BRANCH`
+9. Go to https://github.com/pinga-lab/website and click on "New pull request"
+10. Select your branch in the "compare" field and submit the pull request
+11. If nothing breaks, someone will review and merge your pull request.
+When that's done, the website will be updated automatically.

 ## Dependencies

 You'll need to install Urubu and all it's dependencies to build the site.
 See